 - 1/2 tsp red pepper flakes

-- vegetable oil, for frying
+- vegetable oil for frying

-- recommended side dish: rice
+- recommended side dish: fried rice or steamed rice

-- Once the fryer has reached the proper temperature, fry about 1/4 to 1/3 of the beef at a time, for about 3 minutes, making sure to stir gently so the beef doesn’t stick together.
-After 3 minutes the beef will be golden brown and crispy.
+- Once the fryer has reached the proper temperature, fry about 1/4 to 1/3 of the beef at a time for about 2 minutes, making sure to stir gently so the beef doesn’t stick together.
+After 3 minutes the beef should be golden brown and crispy.

 - Remove the beef to the paper towels to drain, and cook the remainder of the beef.